nuitrcs/git-RStudio/README.md

 # Using git in the RStudio interface
 Content from a workshop on using git from the RStudio interface.

+## Description
+Using a formal version control system for the first time can be intimidating.
+This workshop will show you how to perform all the basic functions of git and GitHub from the RStudio IDE.
+No experience with git is necessary!
+We will cover basic terminology, how to create a repository in GitHub, clone this repository to your computer, add changes to your repository, and back them up onto GitHub.
+Attendees would benefit from familiarity with R and the RStudio interface.

 ## Installation instructions
 If you only want to observe, you can skip this section.